Badass-Coderr/snakeGame/README.md

          - detailed description commented before the function in the cpp file.
   3. Added a gameover display screen which shows the score.(gameOverDisplay(); 217-225)
   4. Modified the input function to allow movement only in accessible direction.

+patch 1.11
+  1. Added functionality for using arrow keys for movement.